LadyNaggaga/training-tutorials/content/efcore/getting-started/samples/manipulating-entities/updating-untracked-entities/README.md

 # Updating Untracked Entities

-This code example demonstrates how to use EF Core to update untracked entities in a db.
+This code example demonstrates how to use EF Core to update untracked entities in a database.

 ## Code Files:
 - [Program.cs](Program.cs)